Jessica Jones Season Premiere Recap: I See You’ve Met Jessica

 Turns out there’s a 20-day stretch after the crash for which Jessica’s whereabouts are unaccounted, and this brings us to the drag of the episode: The inevitable explanation is obvious from the jump.
 Of course this 20-day period is when Jessica got her superpowers, and of course some nefarious shit was going down then (and presumably still is), and of course Jessica is going to try to find out who did this to her and what they’re after now.
 It’s even obvious that the guy Jessica dismisses is, in fact, stricken with superpowers and needs her protection.
 It takes the entire episode for the show to catch up to the audience.
 Pretty tedious stuff for a series that’s usually real snappy.

 Keeping things interesting is the introduction of not one but two cute guys into JJ’s life.
 One is Pryce Cheng, a possible foe who wants to buy out Alias Investigations — Jeri sent him, not that Jessica knows that — and who sets Jessica up for the best quip of the hour. (“I never take no for an answer,” he says.
 Her reply: “How rapey of you.”)
 He eggs Jessica on until she chucks him through a plate-glass door.
-In accordance with The Inviolable Rules of Television Health and Medicine, Pryce emerges with only a dislocated shoulder and cheekbone-accentuating scrapes.
+In accordance with the Inviolable Rules of Television Health and Medicine, Pryce emerges with only a dislocated shoulder and cheekbone-accentuating scrapes.
 He’s planning to sue Jess, presumably because his ego is even more bruised than his body.
-The other hot guy on the horizon is Oscar, the new super (lol) of Jessica’s building, who meet-cutes with our anti-heroine when she casually carries a refrigerator that he struggles to lift alone.
+The other hot guy on the horizon is Oscar, the new super (lol) of Jessica’s building, who meet-cutes with our antiheroine when she casually carries a refrigerator that he struggles to lift alone.

 As for the women in Jessica’s orbit, Trish is as aggressive as ever about Jessica’s past.
-She literally brings her a Bankers Box with the Jones family’s ashes in them, which she’d been keeping in a storage unit for the past 17 years.
+She literally brings her a bankers box with the Jones family’s ashes in them, which she’d been keeping in a storage unit for the past 17 years.
 Trish Talk ratings are falling because she insists on both lightly exploiting her friend’s trauma — to help people! — and refuses to divulge the kind of information that listeners are really tuning in to hear.
 She’s also dating a guy whose British accent, in the context of this show, should come with a trigger warning.
 He’s technically the competition, seems to impress Trish solely on the basis of his “three awards and a television show,” and says things like, “If you want to be in the news, the story has to be your best friend.”
 I look forward to the revelation that he is evil in some grand way, not just a run-of-the-mill jerk way.

 Oh, and Jeri is getting taken to the cleaners by that assistant she was screwing (not that Jeri buys that Pam was a victim in the situation: “She practically did a split on my desk”) and no amount of paid-for lawyer awards can save her.
 “Power is an illusion, Jeri,” a partner tells her.
 “Just ask your dead wife.”
 Wow, people are rude here.